Travelgate/documentation/kb/our-products/are-you-a-buyer/inventory/troubleshooting/no-results-found-for-push-sellers.md

 ### What are the typical causes of a "no availability" error for Push Sellers?🔎
 Here are the possible causes for availability not being displayed for Push Sellers in our Extranet, along with the corresponding solutions:
-1. **Deactivated rates/rooms:** Check the SetUp section and ensure that rates and rooms are not deactivated.
+1. **Deactivated hotel/rates/rooms:** Check the SetUp section and ensure that the hotel/rates/rooms are not deactivated.
 They will be highlighted in red if they are.

 	![204_error_inventory_1](https://storage.travelgate.com/kbase/204_error_inventory_1.jpg)